 Local Ferry Services

-Los Reginas, a well established and long running company, run a half hourly daily service across the bay of Santander to the beach resort town of Somo with its beautiful long beach, and Pedreña with its yacht club and very good fish restaurants (and also its golf course – Pedreña was the hometown of the late Seve Ballesteros).
+Los Reginas, a well established and long running company, run a half hourly daily service across the bay of Santander to the beach resort town of Somo with its beautiful long beach, and Pedreña with its yacht club and very good fish restaurants (and also its golf courses – Pedreña was the hometown of the late Seve Ballesteros).
 Their office is located on the promenade close to the ferry terminal, where they have a cafe, ticket office and waiting area.
-You can use the Contactless Cards from Transporte de Cantabria on this service.

 Excursiones Marítimas are based in Santoña, and offer a regular ferry service across from the port in Santoña to El Puntal, the end of the long beach in Laredo.
 Weather permitting, it runs from 9am-9pm in summer, and up to 4 times a day during the rest of the year.
 There is no service in December, January and February.